yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-031_Password_Below_Minimum_Length.md

 ---

 ## ✅ Expected Result
-- The system should reject the password.
+- A validation message should be displayed indicating that the password must contain at least 8 characters
-- A validation message should be displayed indicating that the password must contain at least 8 characters.
+- The system should reject the password